RobProductions/StellarUnityBuild/README.md

 I will try my best to maintain compatibility with the SuperUnityBuild file structures and Actions, but it's likely that too many things will change in the future to promise full backwards support.
 From my experiments, it seems that you might have to recreate some data which could be formatted differently within your settings file should things stray too far, for example re-inputting your desired scene list.

-If you start with Stellar Unity Build, however, you can be assured that I will follow the SemVer standard and only make breaking changes on Major version updates.
+If you start with Stellar Unity Build, however, you can be assured that the SemVer standard applies and breaking changes will only occur on Major version updates.
 Stellar Unity Build will start at 1.0.0 and update at a different rate than SuperUnityBuild.

 ## Installation